> PROGRAMS > PERFORMING ARTS > MUSIC > MUSIC FACULTY

 Adjunct Faculty

-Dr. Lacey Hays
+Dr. Lacey Phelps

 Trumpet

-Dr. Lacey Hays, founding member and director of DFW Brass, is an active freelance musician and clinician throughout North Texas and Oklahoma and has performed throughout the world, including Europe, North, Central, and South America.
+Dr. Lacey Phelps, founding member and director of DFW Brass, is an active freelance musician and clinician throughout North Texas and Oklahoma and has performed throughout the world, including Europe, North, Central, and South America.
 Comfortable with varying styles, Dr. Hays has performed as a soloist with the Sofia Philharmonic in Bulgaria, with Johnny Mathis numerous times, for Broadway Tours such as An American in Paris, A Gentleman’s Guide to Love and Murder, and Matilida, Carnegie Hall in New York, the Verdi Opera House in Italy, and the Classical Music Festival in Austria.

 Dr. Vanessa Davis